Taïwan might really be the heart of Asia

-It’s somewhat more expensive than the rest of S.E.A., but still affordable if you come from Europe/the US.
+It’s somewhat more expensive than the rest of SEA but still very affordable coming from the West.
 It’s totally reasonable given the upsides you get.

-Driving in Taïwan might be scary to occidentals.
+Driving in Taïwan might be a bit scary to occidentals.
 But I actually like it, there is some order and unspoken rules in the chaos.

 Lastly, mainland China is creating military tensions.
 It’s been a while, but you never know how the future can play out.
-Let’s hope it remains political talk.
+Let’s hope it remains only political.